evolution-gaming/kafka-journal/README.md

 ## Development

-To run unit-test, have to have Docker environment **running** (Docker Desktop, Rancher Desktop etc).
+To run unit-test, have to have Docker environment **running** (Docker Desktop, Rancher Desktop etc.).
 Some tests expect to have `/var/run/docker.sock` available.
-In case of Rancher Desktop, one has to amend local setup with:
+In case of Rancher Desktop, one might need to amend local setup with:
 ```shell
 sudo ln -s $HOME/.rd/docker.sock /var/run/docker.sock
 ```